 Gifts to customers (or suppliers) are not allowable unless they carry a conspicuous logo or message which promotes your services.
 If that is the case then they must still be worth less than £50 each.
 That’s why you see a lot of branded pens and USB sticks being handed out as freebies.
 There are other rules too, gifts have to have a degree of “permanency” so that rules out flowers, and food and drink!

 Parking Fines.
-Remember “if the purpose of incurring an expense is not to help the business to make more profit, then it is simply not a business expense” and that’s why parking tickets, etc are not allowable.
+Remember “if the purpose of incurring an expense is not to help the furtherance of the business (more profit), then it is simply not a business expense” and that’s why parking tickets, etc are not allowable.
 If you have some crazy sort of business where your profits go up and up directly as a result of getting more and more parking tickets, we’d love to know about it!

 HMRC Concessions to the “dual purpose” rule